swiftxp-hub/spt-show-me-the-money/README.md

 - Being able to select which flea market value should be displayed: e.g., Lowest, 1/3, Average, Highest
 - ​More appearence options
-- ​Color-coding
 - Quick-sell (as a seperate companion-mod)
-- Explicit support for more languages​
 - What-ever comes to my mind or by feature-requests in the comments/SPT-discord

 ## For nerds